yjung93/yjung93.github.io/_posts/2025-01-05-post-reactor.md

 #### Client application
 - Communicates with server application for demonstration. it sends message user typed to server application and shows responded message from the server application.
-- It is not implemented using framework.
+- It is implemented without using framework, the reactor pattern is not applied.

 ### How it works
 - The Acceptor listens for new client connections.
 When a connection is established, it creates a ServerEventHandler and registers it with the Reactor.